gitter-badger/socket.io.users/README.md

 chatUsers.on('connected',function(user){
     console.log(user.id + ' has connected to the CHAT');
-    user.store.username = 'username setted by server side'; //at the store property you can store any type of properties and objects you want to share between your user's sockets. user.socket.on('any event', function(data){ //user.socket is the current socket, to get all connected sockets from this user, use: user.sockets
+    user.set('username', 'username setted by server side'); /*at the store property you can store any type of properties and objects you want to share between your user's sockets. */ user.socket.on('any event', function(data){ //user.socket is the current socket, to get all connected sockets from this user, use: user.sockets

     });
-    chatIo.emit('set username',user.store.username);
+    chatIo.emit('set username',user.get('username')); //or user.store.username
 });

 rootUsers.on('connected',function(user){